europace/kex-antragsdokumente-upload-api/README.md

 ------------------|----------------------------------|-------------------------------------|
  Content-Type     | Content type of the request body | Always has to be `application/json` |

+The request body size must not exceed 10 MB.
 In case of success the API will respond with an HTTP status `201`.

 ## Authentication